Regional Cost Comparison

 Frequently Asked Questions

-Why is Poland cheaper than Germany?
+Why is a Polish build cheaper than a German one?

-On a 500-hour project, you save ~€12,500.
-On a larger 12-month engagement with a 3-person team, the savings compound to over €100,000 compared to Munich or Hamburg rates.
+On a 400–500 hour build you save in the region of €13,000.
+On a 12-month engagement with a full team the difference compounds past €80,000 versus Munich or Hamburg rates.

 Is there a timezone difference?

-Do Polish agencies speak German?
+Do Polish teams work in German?